A centre of Europe

 "This timely and wide ranging book traces the changing contours of neoliberalism, demonstrating how market-oriented policies gave rise to a globally hegemonic political-economic project.
 The emphasis is on identifying the different forms neoliberalism takes and the diverse responses to it.
 At a juncture when this political-economic project is under increasing scrutiny from supporters and opponents alike, the book challenges existing conceptions of neoliberalism and makes an important contribution to the reinvigorated search for political alternatives." - Wendy Larner, Professor of Human Geography and Sociology, University of Bristol, UK

-"A timely volume on the nature, varied manifestations, and above all limitations of a an economic order that is failing so spectacularly with the financial crisis.
+"A timely volume on the nature, varied manifestations, and above all limitations of an economic order that is failing so spectacularly with the financial crisis.
 Highly recommended for academics, students, or for that matter anyone interested in the politics of our times." - Magnus Ryner, Professor of International Relations, Oxford Brookes University, UK

 "A great collection of essays" - Alan O'Connor, Director of Cultural Studies, Trent University, Canada

-"A valuable set of essays" - Environment and Planning A, vol. 42 (9), Sept 2010, p.
+"A valuable set of essays" - Environment and Planning A, Vol. 42 (9), Sept 2010, p.
 2037

 "Provides useful insights on the rise to power of neoliberalism to its present state as a beast that lies wounded in front of our eyes" - Socialist Review, October 2010